 We are looking for an exceptional individual who has:

-- Sound knowledge of evidenced based treatment modalities including but not limited to, Dialectical Behaviour Therapy, Cognitive Behaviour Therapy, Solution Focused Brief Therapy, Trauma-informed and Attachment-based therapy.
-Internal training is provided ongoingly.
+- Sound knowledge of evidenced based treatment modalities including but not limited to, Dialectical Behaviour Therapy, Cognitive Behaviour Therapy, Solution Focused Brief Therapy, Emotion Focused Skills Training, Emotion Focused Family Therapy, Trauma-informed and Attachment-based therapy.

-- Knowledge and understanding of child and adolescent development and family systems.
+- Knowledge and understanding of child and adolescent development, family systems and neurobiology.

 - Knowledge of community and agency programs including transitional age youth and adult services.